devzendo/scalacheck-contrib/README.md

 ==================
 This repository contains additional features for ScalaCheck that are not part of the main repository.
 At the moment only a JUnit 4 runner is available.

-The project was forked from its original (written by Oscar ) https://github.com/oscarrenalias/scalacheck-contrib and updated for Scala 2.11/ScalaCheck 1.12 by Matt Gumbley, and published to Maven Central.
+The project was forked from its original (written by Oscar Renalias) https://github.com/oscarrenalias/scalacheck-contrib and updated for Scala 2.11/ScalaCheck 1.12 by Matt Gumbley, and published to Maven Central.
 Since Matt can only publish under his group id 'org.devzendo', the group of the original code has been changed to this.
+The copyright remains Oscar and Accenture - see end of page.

 JUnit 4 runner for ScalaCheck